Inter-Korean Liaison Office bombing: Events

-Yonhap News Agency quoted sources as saying that the South Korean government observed vehicles suspected of carrying explosives at the inter-Korean Joint Liaison Office after Kim and Jung spoke on June 13.
+Yonhap News Agency quoted sources as saying that the South Korean government observed vehicles suspected of carrying explosives at the inter-Korean Joint Liaison Office after Kim and Jung spoke on 13 June.
 The South Korean military observed flames on the first and second floors of the office the following day.

-On the morning of June 16, the General Staff Headquarters of the Korean People's Army issued a communiqué stating that it is fully prepared for the ongoing deterioration of inter-Korean relations and that it has firmly guaranteed any external measures taken by the party and the government from a military perspective.
+On the morning of 16 June, the General Staff Department of the Korean People's Army issued a communiqué stating that it is fully prepared for the ongoing deterioration of inter-Korean relations and that it has firmly guaranteed any external measures taken by the party and the government from a military perspective.
 In response, South Korean Defense Ministry spokesman Choi Hyun-soo stressed at a regular press conference that the South Korean military is on alert to deal with any situation at any time, and said the South Korean side will work closely with the U.S. to keep a close watch and track the movement of the North Korean forces.
-The government then observed a loud noise and smoke coming from the Kaesong Industrial Park in the afternoon, and the military immediately checked whether it was related to the demolition of the inter-Korean Liaison Office, and said it was stepping up its surveillance and alert of the North Korean side, while asking the frontline commander to take up his position to command the border guard force.
-The Republic of Korea Army confirmed through visual observation that the inter-Korean Liaison Office building in the Kaesong industrial area had been blown up, and the North Korean authorities later confirmed that the General Headquarters of the Korean People's Army had given orders to the mission unit to blow up the inter-Korean Liaison Office at 2:49 p.m.
+The government then observed a loud noise and smoke coming from the Kaesong Industrial Region in the afternoon, and the military immediately checked whether it was related to the demolition of the Inter-Korean Liaison Office, and said it was stepping up its surveillance and alert of the North Korean side, while asking the frontline commander to take up his position to command the border guard force.
+The Republic of Korea Army confirmed through visual observation that the Inter-Korean Liaison Office building in the Kaesong industrial area had been blown up, and the North Korean authorities later confirmed that the General Staff Department of the Korean People's Army had given orders to the mission unit to blow up the Inter-Korean Liaison Office at 2:49 p.m.
 Pyongyang time, saying through the official media, Korean Central Broadcasting Station, that this was in response to the public opinion of the North Korean people.